I spent years believing my mind was just built differently

 The food piece

-When I stopped fighting it the way I had been and I understood what was actually driving the subconscious behavior, my choices and patterns started to shift on its own.
+When I stopped fighting it the way I had been and I understood what was actually driving the subconscious behavior, my choices and patterns started to shift on their own.
 The weight started moving.
 The cycling settled.
 Things that had been fluctuating for years landed and I felt better than I had in decades before.

-That's the work I do with clients now.
+That's the work I do with clients now

-I'm a certified WILDFIT, Holobody, and 10X coach, based in Tallinn, Estonia
+I'm a certified WILDFIT, Holobody, and 10X coach, based in Tallinn, Estonia.

 The missing piece is almost never more effort.
 It's usually that nobody explained why the patterns work the way they do — why certain cravings are so persistent, why healthy habits are so hard to build, and why most approaches eventually fall apart.
-Once that makes sense, what looked like a willpower problem starts looking like a knowledge gap.
-That's a different problem to solve.